mesa-summer-school-2023/mesa-school-bugnet/docs/minilab1.rst

    :align: right

-Each cross corresponds to an eigenmode computed using GYRE .
+Each cross corresponds to an eigenmode computed using GYRE.
 The modes with low inertia are mostly confined in the envelope and thus dominated by the p mode component, whereas the modes with high inertia are dominated by the g mode part.
-The high density of the modes in the crest of the oscillations are a consequence of the asymptotic period spacing of g modes $\Delta \Pi$ (already introduced on Tuesday).
+The high density of the modes in the crest of the oscillations are a consequence of the asymptotic period spacing of g modes :math:`\Delta \Pi` (already introduced on Tuesday).

 The main goal of today's labs is to study the red giant star KIC11515377 observed by the *Kepler* satellite from NASA and reproduce the results from `Li et al. (2022, Nature) <https://ui.adsabs.harvard.edu/abs/2022Natur.610...43L/abstract>`__.

 Evolve model to RGB
 --------

 For this minilab, the aim is to evolve a model of :math:`1.4\,M_{\odot}` star from a pre-computed ZAMS model up to the Red Giant Branch (RGB) and then to modify the ``run_star_extras`` file to run GYRE on the fly during a MESA run.
 The composition of the star is set to the values given by Li et al. (2022, Nature), who have used the standard Solar abundances from Grevesse & Sauval 1998 (GS98).

 First, download the ``minilab_1`` work directory.
 The ``inlist_project`` file from this working directory has already been edited to run from ZAMS and to stop when the effective temperature of the star is lower than :math:`10^{3.7}`.
 As usual, start by changing the current working directory and compile the code, with

 .. code-block:: console